Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 6950 XT should be a small bit faster than the Radeon RX 6900 XT in general. (explain)
+Memory BandwidthIn theory, the Radeon RX 6950 XT should perform just a bit faster than the Radeon RX 6900 XT in general. (explain)

-Texel RateThe Radeon RX 6950 XT is a little bit (approximately 5%) more effective at texture filtering than the Radeon RX 6900 XT. (explain)
+Texel RateThe Radeon RX 6950 XT is a little bit (about 5%) more effective at anisotropic filtering than the Radeon RX 6900 XT. (explain)

-Pixel RateThe Radeon RX 6950 XT will be a small bit (approximately 5%) more effective at AA than the Radeon RX 6900 XT, and able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon RX 6950 XT is a small bit (more or less 5%) better at anti-aliasing than the Radeon RX 6900 XT, and also should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison